J. C. Leyendecker

-Joseph Christian Leyendecker (March 23, 1874 – July 25, 1951) was one of the most prominent and financially successful freelance commercial artists in the United States.
+Joseph Christian Leyendecker (March 23, 1874 – July 25, 1951) was a German-American painter and illustrator.
 He was active between 1895 and 1951 producing drawings and paintings for hundreds of posters, books, advertisements, and magazine covers and stories.
-He is best known for his 80 covers for Collier's Weekly, 322 covers for The Saturday Evening Post, and advertising illustrations for B. Kuppenheimer men's clothing and Arrow brand shirts and detachable collars.
-He was one of the few known reportedly gay artists working in the early-twentieth century United States.
+He is best known for creating 80 covers for Collier's Weekly, 322 covers for The Saturday Evening Post, and advertising illustrations for B. Kuppenheimer men's clothing and Arrow brand shirts and detachable collars.
+He was one of the few known gay artists working in the early-twentieth century United States.

 Early life

-Leyendecker (also known as 'J. C.' or 'Joe') was born on March 23, 1874, in Montabaur, Germany, to Peter Leyendecker (1838–1916) and Elizabeth Ortseifen Leyendecker (1845–1905).
+Leyendecker was born on March 23, 1874, in Montabaur, Germany, to Peter Leyendecker (1838–1916) and Elizabeth Ortseifen Leyendecker (1845–1905).
 His brother and fellow illustrator Francis Xavier (aka "Frank") was born two years later.
-In 1882, the entire Leyendecker family immigrated to Chicago, Illinois, where Elizabeth's brother Adam Ortseifen was vice-president of the McAvoy Brewing Company.
-A sister, Augusta Mary, arrived after the family immigrated to America.
+In 1882, the family immigrated to Chicago, Illinois, where Elizabeth's brother Adam Ortseifen was vice-president of the McAvoy Brewing Company.
+His sister, Augusta Mary was born after the family immigrated to America.
 Leyendecker was of Sephardic Jewish ancestry through his father.

-As a teenager, around 1890, J. C. Leyendecker apprenticed at the Chicago printing and engraving company J. Manz & Company, eventually working his way up to the position of staff artist.
+As a teenager, beginning about 1890, Leyendecker apprenticed at the Chicago printing and engraving company J. Manz & Company, working his way up to the position of staff artist by 1895.
 At the same time he took night classes at the School of the Art Institute of Chicago.

 After studying drawing and anatomy under John Vanderpoel at the Art Institute, J. C. and Frank enrolled in the Académie Julian in Paris from October 1895 through June 1897.
 Upon their return to Chicago, the Leyendecker brothers took an apartment in Hyde Park.
 They also shared a studio in Chicago's Fine Arts Building at 410 South Michigan Ave.

+In early 1902, J. C., Frank, and Augusta Leyendecker and their parents moved to New York City.
+The two brothers had studios in various places in the city, including the Bryant Park Studios building from 1910 until about 1920.
+The Leyendecker brothers built a family home in New Rochelle, a suburb of New York City, in 1914-15.
+In 1915, Frank Leyendecker moved his work into a studio in this home and around 1920, J. C. Leyendecker added a studio to the home and relocated his studio from the city.